String Connections and Chern-Simons Theory: Connections on Bundle 2-Gerbes

 \begin{proposition} Suppose $\mathbb{T}=(\mathcal{S},\mathcal{A},\sigma)$ is a trivialization of $\mathbb{G}$, and suppose $\nabla$ is a connection on $\mathbb{G}$.
 Then, the set of compatible connections on $\mathbb{T}$ is an affine space over $V_{\mathbb{T}}$. \end{proposition}

-The proof of Proposition \ref{trivconaff} is quite technical.
-Most of the work is deferred to Sections \ref{action1} and \ref{action2}.
-At this place we want at least give a hint why the vector space $V_{\mathbb{T}}$ appears.
+The proof of Proposition \ref{trivconaff} is technical, and most of the work is deferred to Sections \ref{action1} and \ref{action2}.
+At this place I want to at least give a hint as to why the vector space $V_{\mathbb{T}}$ appears.
 We require the following two lemmata.
 The first describes how to act on the set of connections of a fixed bundle gerbe. \begin{lemma} The set of connections on a bundle gerbe $\mathcal{S}$ over $Y$ is an affine space over the real vector space

 where $\omega:W \to Y$ is the covering of $\mathcal{S}$. \end{lemma}